Search for an Axion-Like Particle in $B\rightarrow K^{(*)} a (\rightarrow\gamma\gamma)$ Decays at Belle: Selection of signal events

 \section{Selection of signal events}

-The charged particles in $\BtoKa$ decays, which originate from one of the four kaon modes $\Kp$, $\Kstarz$, $\Kstarp$, and $\KS$, are required to have a point of closest approach to the interaction point (IP) of less than $4\cm$ in the $z$-direction and less than $3\cm$ in the radial direction.
+The charged particles in $\BtoKa$ decays, which originate from one of the four kaon modes $\Kp$, $\Kstarz$, $\Kstarp$, and $\KS$, are required to have a point of closest approach to the interaction point of less than $4\cm$ in the $z$-direction and less than $3\cm$ in the radial direction.
 The charged kaons ($\Kp$) are identified using a likelihood ratio ${\cal P}$, which compares two particle hypothesis $i$ and $j$, ${\cal P}(i:j) = \mathcal{L}_i/(\mathcal{L}_i + \mathcal{L}_j)$.
 The likelihoods $\mathcal{L}$ are calculated based on the Cherenkov photon yield in the ACC, the energy-loss measurements in the CDC, and the time-of-flight information from the TOF.
 To select $\Kp$, we require ${\cal P}(\kaon:\pi) > 0.6$ and ${\cal P}(\kaon:\proton) > 0.4$.
 The $\Kstar$ candidates are reconstructed from the decay modes $\Kstarz \ra \Kp \pim$ and $\Kstarp \ra \KS \pip$ within the invariant mass range of 0.8\gev to 1.0\gev.
 To select charged pions $\pi^\pm$ we require ${\cal P}(\pi:\kaon) > 0.4$ and ${\cal P}(\pi:\proton) > 0.7$, with the likelihood ratio definitions being the same as for the charged kaon.
 The identification efficiencies for pions and kaons are 96.9\% and 85.3\%, respectively, with misidentification rates for pions as kaons and vice versa of 10.3\% and 1.3\%, respectively, while the misidentification rates for protons are negligible.
-The $\KS\to\pip\pim$ candidates are selected based on an artificial neural network ranking~\cite{Belle:2022pwd}, applied to two oppositely charged particles that both have a pion mass hypothesis.
+The $\KS$ candidates are reconstructed from the $\KS\ra\pip\pim$ decay mode.
+Pairs of oppositely charged pions are combined, and an artificial neural network~\cite{Belle:2022pwd} is then used to identify the $\KS$ candidates.
+The neural network is trained with 13 variables.
 The dipion invariant mass is required to be within a range of $20\mev$ around the nominal mass of the $\KS$~\cite{ParticleDataGroup:2022pth}.
-This range corresponds to a mass range of about $5\sigma$, where $\sigma$ is the $\KS$ mass resolution.
-The neural network is trained with 13 variables.
+This range corresponds to approximately $\pm 5\sigma$ window around $\KS$ mass, where $\sigma$ is the $\pip\pim$ invariant mass resolution.
 Detailed information is provided in Ref.~\cite{Nakano:2015vvh}.
 Particles with high lepton probability are excluded from our analysis.
 For the electron identification, we primarily use the information from the ECL along with other subdetectors.
 The electron likelihood ratio is defined as ${\cal P}(e) = \mathcal{L}_e / (\mathcal{L}_e +\mathcal{L}_{\overline{e}})$, where $\mathcal{L}_e$ is the electron likelihood and $\mathcal{L}_{\overline{e}}$ is the non-electron likelihood, a product of likelihoods from the ACC, CDC, and ECL.
 For muon identification, the likelihood is calculated using the information from the KLM.
 The likelihood ratio is defined as ${\cal P}(\mu) = \mathcal{L}_\mu/(\mathcal{L}_\mu +\mathcal{L}_\pi + \mathcal{L}_\kaon)$, where the value $\mathcal{L}_\mu$ is determined based on whether the charged particle has an associated KLM signature.
 We require ${\cal P}(e) < 0.9$ and ${\cal P}(\mu) < 0.9$ to veto leptons.